AndrewCrossan1/Bike-king-Borders/README.md

 - Viewing of products by user
 - Filtering of products using SQL
 - URL Rewriting for improved SEO
+- Admin logging in and logging out
+- JavaScript IP gathering and website Entry Time gathering.

 Soon I wish to implement the following features in the website